-Through a mandate from the Board, Mr. Director Mario Valcarce Durán, who is also its President, was elected as member of the Audit Committee, and the Directors, Mr. Juan Ramón Benabarre Benaiges, Mr. Alfredo Ergas Segal, Mr. Richard Cacchione and Mr.Tao He are also members of the Audit Committee.
+Through a mandate from the Board, Mr. Director Mario Valcarce Durán, who is also its President, was elected as member of the Audit Committee, and the Directors, Mr. Juan Ramón Benabarre Benaiges, Mr. Alfredo Ergas Segal, Mr. Richard Cacchione and Mr. Tao He are also members of the Audit Committee.

-As of the date of these Consolidated Financial Statements, the Audit Committee is maintained.
+As of the date of these Interim Consolidated Financial Statements, the Audit Committee is maintained.
 At the sixfteenth Ordinary Shareholders' Meeting of Transelec S.A., held on April 28, 2023, it was agreed to keep as compensation of the members of the Committee, the gross amount of US\$ 10,000 per year regardless of the number of meetings that they actually attend or that are actually held.

-The compensations received by members of the Audit Committee for the years ended December 31, 2023 and 2022 are as follows:
+The compensations received by members of the Audit Committee for the three-month periods ended March 31, 2024 and 2023 are as follows:

-Director 12-31-2023 12-31-2022
+Director 03-31-2024 03-31-2023

 Director ThCh\$ ThCh\$

-Mario Alejandro Valcarce Duran (President) 8,559 8,447
+Mario Alejandro Valcarce Duran (President) 8,771 8,559

-Juan Ramón Benabarre Benaiges 8,559 8,447
+Juan Ramón Benabarre Benaiges 8,771 8,559

-Alfredo Ergas Segal - -
+Alfredo Ergas Segal -

 Richard Cacchione -

 Tao He - -